PoCInnovation/Workshops/software/22.Encore/README.md

 - Create a file `entities.go`.
 - In this file, you will define a [struct](https://gobyexample.com/structs) `Packet` with fields corresponding to the database model.

-> :bulb: Don't lost time defining an enumeration if you are not familiar with Go.
+> 💡 Don't lost time defining an enumeration if you are not familiar with Go.

 You will also need to export your database client to execute SQL query on your models.